-Molina's Health Management programs may be incorporated into the Member's ICP to address the Member's health care needs.
+The tools and services described here are educational support for Molina Members and may be changed at any time as necessary to meet the needs of Molina Members.
 Level 1 Members can be engaged in the program for up to 90 days depending on Member preferences and the clinical judgement of the health management team.

-Level 1 health management
+Level 1 Health Management

 Molina offers programs to help our Members and their families manage various health conditions.
 The programs include telephonic outreach from our clinical staff and health educators that includes condition-specific triage assessment, care plan development and access to tailored educational materials.
-Members are identified via Health Risk assessments (HRA) and identification and stratification.
-Providers can also directly refer Members who may benefit from these program offerings via care management referrals.
-Members can request to be enrolled or disenrolled in these programs at any time.
+Members are identified via health risk assessments and identification and stratification.
+Providers can also directly refer Members who may benefit from these programs.
+Members can request to be enrolled or dis-enrolled in these programs at any time.
 The chronic conditions programs include: